A great place for camping

 Conservation and forestry work

 The two northernmost forests, Vaglaskógur and Hálsskógur lie within a forest conservation fence which spans about 690 hectares.
-Conservation of the forest dates back to 1905 and Vaglar has been the residence of a forestry ranger ever since 1909.
-No birch forest in Iceland has been the subject of strategic conservation as long as Vaglaskógur and the results of this conservation work is evident as you walk through the forest.
+Conservation of the forest dates back to 1905 and Vaglir has been the residence of a forestry ranger ever since 1909.
+No birch forest in Iceland has been the subject of strategic conservation as long as Vaglaskógur and the result of this conservation work is evident as you walk through the forest.
 The birch trees in Vaglaskógur have a distinctive character.
 The trunk is notably light in colour and they grow straighter and taller than most other birches in Iceland.
-The Vaglar birch can reach well over 10 metres and the higest birch presently in the forest is about 14 metres tall.
+The Vaglir birch can reach well over 10 metres and the higest birch presently in the forest is about 14 metres tall.

 There is a long history of forest utilization in Vaglaskógur which is not common in Iceland.
 Charcoal pits found in Vaglaskógur and Hálsskógur, are evidence of charcoal production from birch which was used for smelting iron and a large heap of slag found in Þórðarstaðaskógur suggests extensive iron production.

-Today, there is seed production at Vaglar, an experimental tree nursery.
+Today, there is seed production at Vaglir, an experimental tree nursery.
 Plants and Christmas trees are sold here and there is also some wood processing.
 The birch is a popular craft material was much used for making kitchen utensils as it does not splinter nor give of flavorur.
 It also serves well to burn in fireplaces and wood stoves and birch kindling is used for smoking foods.